 Click here to download the booklet

-Unlike other schools and colleges, which have a member of the teaching staff responsible for this area, we have a whole team led by the Deputy Headteacher, in addition to our Progress Lead for Year 7, whose job it is to facilitate the smoothest move from Year 6 to Year 7.
+MHCC has a whole team led by the Deputy Headteacher, in addition to our Progress Lead for Year 7, whose job it is to facilitate the smoothest move from Year 6 to Year 7.
 Each Progress Lead is not timetabled to teach which means they are available for every eventuality and are able to discuss any concerns or issues which your child might have.
-They work closely with our Assistant Headtacher for Access who is responsible for Special Educational Needs, Mrs Bevan.
+They work closely with our Assistant Headtacher who is responsible for Special Educational Needs, Mrs Bevan.

 We are all individuals and we are all very different, which is exactly why we do not expect one approach to suit every child.
 Your child has their own needs, worries and concerns, and we are here to ensure that the experience of 'Starting in September' is the best it can be for them.
 We call it a tailor-made approach.